Rental Application Fees: California Laws

 Most experienced landlords also agree that charging a legitimate fee to cover the costs of a background check is the quickest way to get rid of people wasting your time.
 People who know they have bad credit, have a record of eviction, or God forbid are convicted sex offenders won’t waste their money running this check if they know this is going to surface.
 And there really is no alternative for the landlord to know these facts without running a background check – which costs money.

-People don’t like being charged an application fee.
+People don’t like being charged a rental application fee.
 One way that landlords can help mitigate that is to make clear the cost of the application fee will be deducted from their first month’s rent if they pass the background check and they are accepted as tenants.

 California Civil Code § 1950.6. is the law which governs fees for rental applications and background checks and specifies what landlords must do when accepting these fees.

 Landlords are limited as to how much they can charge for these checks.
 These fees are updated each year by the Consumer Price Index or CPI.
-California landlords and other real estate professionals like property management firms cannot charge more than $50.94 in 2019.
-This amount will in all likelihood increase each year with increases in the cost of living.
+The amount will in all likelihood increase each year with increases in the cost of living.

 Average costs of application fees usually run between about $30 to $50.
 Better to charge a little below top price to avoid any potential charges you were profiting off them.

-This fee must cover the “Actual out-of-pocket costs” of obtaining the credit report, plus “the reasonable value of time spent” by the landlord checking references and background information on the prospective tenant.
+This rental application fee must cover the “Actual out-of-pocket costs” of obtaining the credit report, plus “the reasonable value of time spent” by the landlord checking references and background information on the prospective tenant.

 This is not someplace where a landlord can make a big profit, and may not be charged for simply viewing the property.
 Landlords must provide an itemized receipt and refund any unused amount of the fee.